Barbara Robbins

 On March 30, 1965, a car bomb exploded outside the embassy.
-Before the explosion, there was a confrontation between the driver and a police man and Robbins went to the window of her second-story office to see what was happening; she was killed instantly.
+Before the explosion, there was a confrontation between the driver and a policeman and Robbins went to the window of her second-story office to see what was happening; she was killed instantly.
 A Filipino storekeeper serving in the US Navy was killed, along with 19 Vietnamese.

 The CIA honored Robbins with a star on the Memorial Wall in its headquarters building in Langley, Virginia.
 The wall pays tribute to personnel killed while working for the agency.
 However, for many years the agency omitted Robbins' name from the display's Book of Honor, which lists the names of the slain employees, citing security concerns since Robbins was working under the guise of an employee of the State Department.
 In May 2011, CIA Director Leon Panetta announced that Robbins' name would be inscribed in the Book of Honor.
 Robbins was posthumously awarded the Medal of Honor First Class by South Vietnamese Foreign Minister Tran Van Do.